<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • The rigging on all suspension scaffolds on the job site must be inspected by a competent person before each shift and after any occurrence that could affect structural integrity to ensure that all connections are tight and that no damage to the rigging has occurred since its last use.

-• Synthetic and natural rope used in suspension scaffolding must be protected from heat-producing sources and hot surfaces.
+• Synthetic and natural ropes used in suspension scaffolding must be protected from heat-producing sources and hot surfaces.

 • Employees must be instructed about the hazards of using diagonal braces as fall protection.

-• Scaffold can be accessed by using ladders and stairwells.
+• The scaffold can be accessed by using ladders and stairwells.

 • Scaffolds must be at least 10 feet from electric power lines at all times.